-The remainder of this paper is organised as follows.
-In \S\ref{sec:equations}, we summarise the basic equations for the mean velocity and Reynolds stress, and transformation rules of the related terms.
-In this section, we also derive an ARSM involving the flow curvature effects in cylindrical coordinates.
-The performance of the ARSMs is discussed and compared with experimental results for the featureless UR of TC turbulence in \S\ref{sec:verification}.
-We discuss the covariant expression of the curvature effects of Reynolds stress in \S\ref{sec:discussion}.
-The physical properties of the derived model are also discussed.
-The conclusions are presented in \S\ref{sec:conclusions}.
+The remainder of this paper is organized as follows.
+In Sec.~\ref{sec:equations}, we summarize the basic equations for the mean velocity and Reynolds stress.
+We also derive an algebraic model expression of Reynolds stress involving the convection effects in cylindrical coordinates.
+The performance of the derived model is discussed and compared with experimental results for the featureless UR of the TC turbulence in Sec.~\ref{sec:verification}.
+We discuss the physical essence of the model for predicting the nearly constant mean angular momentum in Sec.~\ref{sec:discussion}.
+Specifically, we provide a model expression for the Reynolds stress incorporating the history effects using the Jaumann derivative.
+Finally, the performance and physical understanding of the resultant model are discussed.
+The conclusions are presented in Sec.~\ref{sec:conclusions}.